grz0zrg/fas/README.md

 There is also minor architectural / cleanup work to do.
 There is also continuous work to do on improving analysis / synthesis algorithms.

-### Soundpipe

-Due to licensing issues with cSound and the Soundpipe library all derived cSound modules were removed in the official Soundpipe repository.
-The removed cSound modules which were used by this project were implemented back into FAS making sure all of them comply with the LGPL, they can be found under `src/Soundpipe`.

 ### Jack